 Kaiser Members: Access everything for your plan on the Kaiser Permanente Site or call Kaiser at 303-338-3800 (current members) or 303-338-3990 (prospective members).

-A qualifying life event opens up a 30-day window in which all your DPS benefits can be changed.
+A Qualifying Life Event (QLE) opens up a 30-day window (in most cases) in which all of your DPS benefits can be changed.

-+ Can I drop my DPS benefits if I am eligible to enroll in Medicaid?
+Can I drop my DPS benefits if I am eligible to enroll in CHP+, Medicaid Or Medicare?